Updated: Nov 19, 2020

 If a doctor is "fed up" with running tests, and peeling back the layers of your symptoms to get to the core of your diagnosis, they may project those feelings onto you through egotistical comments, blaming you for your symptoms, or dismissing you completely.

 Unfortunately, biases, stigmas, and racial disparities in our medical institutions are other catalysts in medical gaslighting.
 Many of our institutions (and the medical professionals that are employed there) are so steeped in biases that they may not even be aware of.
-Doctors may “curb qualify” a patient based on these race, ethnicity, gender identity, weight, etc. without doing their due diligence, research, and actually listening to the patient's needs.
+Doctors may “curb qualify” a patient based on their race, ethnicity, gender identity, weight, etc. without doing their due diligence, research, and actually listening to the patient's needs.

 This is exactly what happened to lupus warrior Anita (in the story above), what has happened to me, and thousands of other lupus patients.